opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload.md

 *OpenStack Instances*

 #### Validating Network Redirection
-When using the dummy CirrOS image and when a policy is bound to a security group, no virtual machine can communicate to the protected virtual machine (the `VICTIM`).
-Any network traffic directed to the `VICTIM` will be intercepted by the **Distributed Appliance Instance** on the `INSPECTION NETWORK`.
-This behavior is expected for the CirrOS image, which implements a dummy behavior that always blocks traffic to the protected virtual machines.
-The following provides an example of the network traffic flow observed through the **Distributed Appliance Instance**, when the security group is both bound and unbound.
+In the case of using the dummy CirrOS image, when a policy is bound to a security group, no virtual machine can communicate to the protected virtual machine - the `VICTIM` - and any network traffic directed to the `VICTIM` will be intercepted by the **Distributed Appliance Instance** on the `INSPECTION NETWORK`.
+This is the expected behavior for the CirrOS image which implements a dummy behavior that always blocks traffic to the protected virtual machines.
+Let's take a look at the network traffic flow observed through the **Distributed Appliance Instance** when the security group is bound and when it is unbound.

 * On OSC, ensure that the security group is [bound](#8.-bind-security-group).
 * In the **Overview** tab for the `VICTIM`, note the `MANAGEMENT NETWORK` IP address.
 The `ATTACKER` will attempt to send an HTTP request to this address.